Trump fraud trial hears from final witnesses, adjourning for monthlong hiatus before closing arguments

 Trump's defense team finished its presentation on Tuesday not with Trump, as they originally planned, but with a feisty, combative accounting professor named Eli Bartov, who proclaimed New York Attorney General Letitia James' case against Trump "absurd."

-Then on Wednesday, James' team called two witnesses to rebut Bartov's testimony and other experts called by Trump's lawyers.
-The proceedings were peppered with objections by Trump's attorneys, protests that occurred at an unusually high rate throughout the bench trial.
+James' team then called two witnesses to rebut Bartov's testimony and other experts called by Trump's lawyers.
+Wednesday's proceedings were peppered with objections by Trump's attorneys, protests that occurred at an unusually high rate throughout the bench trial.

 The day marked the end of witness testimony in the civil fraud trial, which now shifts to a new phase.
 Both sides will begin to present their closing arguments on Jan.
 11, and the judge plans to issue his ruling a few weeks later.